 Is gluten a lectin?

-All the below flours are on the PLANT PARADOX YES LIST and a few of them are keto-friendly, so can be used in the Plant Paradox Keto Intensive Program.
-Please read: The Plant Paradox, by Dr. Steven Gundry for more details.
+All these flours align with the PLANT PARADOX YES LIST, with a select few being keto-friendly, suitable for the Plant Paradox Keto Intensive Program.
+For a deeper understanding, refer to The Plant Paradox, by Dr. Steven Gundry for more details.

 Types of lectin-free, gluten-free flours

-- The nut flours: almond, hazelnut, chestnut, walnut, coconut, pecan
+• The nut flours: almond, hazelnut, chestnut, walnut, coconut, pecan, acorn

 Does buckwheat have lectins?